 The writer began questioning the actress about her love affairs-past, present, future.
 Garbo talked only about the weather, the Pacific Ocean.
-Then the things that Garbo didn't say were penned into a three-instalment story.
-It was the one and only interview ever granted by Garbo bosses' orders or not.
-Many since have written "interviews" with Garbo, but they had not talked with her.

 The famous Miramar Hotel where Garbo resided before the world became so interested in her way of living.
 She moved from here to the house pictured below.